 As for 2021, there is still a chance that another Soundgarden album is released in the future.
 Former band members Kim Thayil, Ben Shepperd and Matt Cameron are in a legal dispute about this matter against Chris’ widow, Vicky Cornell.
 We hope this disagreement can be settled at some point, so unreleased Soundgarden material can finally see the light of day.

 Soundgarden Studio Albums

-Soundgarden began its activity in the mid-eighties.
-They released six full-length studio albums:
+Soundgarden began their activity in the mid-eighties.
+They have released six full-length studio albums:

 - Ultramega Ok (1988)